 In today’s tutorial I’ll be demonstrating how you can use GIMP to create a mosaic photo collage where a bunch of individual photos are used to represent a larger photo.
 In order to follow along with this tutorial you will need a third-party extension for GIMP called G’MIC, which can be downloaded and installed here.

 The following is just a brief overview of the steps taken to accomplish this effect.
-For complete step-by-step instructions with voice narration, please watch the video tutorial at the top of the page.
+For complete step-by-step instructions with voice narration, please watch the video tutorial below:

 Create A Photo Mosaic with GIMP